AnandGokhale/CS6790_Project/README.md

 # CS6790_Project
-Project on odometry For the Geometry and photometry Course offered in IIT Madras, Spring 2020.
+Project on odometry for the Geometry and Photometry for Computer Vision course offered in IIT Madras, Spring 2020.

 # Structure